flhuihui1001/Data-management/README.md

 # exercise1---Livia-Linhui-Fu
 Hi everyone,

-This directory is used to share codes, exerciers or other things for the class 'Data Management'.
+This respository is used to share codes, exerciers or other things for the class 'Data Management'.